 We collected a large number of classic ultrasound textbooks and industry guidelines, uniformly converted these materials into Markdown format, manually filtered out non-substantive content such as covers, back covers, and margins, and corrected grammatical errors and formulas that were inaccurately converted.
-Based on these ultrasound textbooks, we constructed the following three datasets: the \textbf{Ultrasound Question-Answering Dataset}, the \textbf{Ultrasound Caption Dataset}, and the \textbf{Ultrasound Image-Text Explanation Dataset}.
+Based on these ultrasound textbooks, we constructed the following three datasets: the \textbf{Ultrasound Question Answering}, the \textbf{Ultrasound Caption}, and the \textbf{Ultrasound Image-Text Explanation}.

-\textbf{Ultrasound Question-Answering Dataset:} We segmented the textbook data into chunks and employed GPT to generate contextually appropriate questions for each segment.
+\textbf{Ultrasound Question Answering.} We segmented the textbook data into chunks and employed GPT to generate contextually appropriate questions for each segment.
 Through self-distillation, we regenerated corresponding answers to ensure strict question-answer consistency.

-\textbf{Ultrasound Caption Dataset:} The ultrasound textbook corpus contains systematic image-caption pairs, which we processed into a structured dataset through automated format matching to ensure precise image-annotation correspondence.
+\textbf{Ultrasound Caption.} The ultrasound textbook corpus contains systematic image-caption pairs, which we processed into a structured dataset through automated format matching to ensure precise image-annotation correspondence.
 It should be noted that our constructed caption dataset contains cases with multiple images, which helps enhance the model's multi-image comprehension capability.

-\textbf{Ultrasound Image-Text Explanation Dataset:} The ultrasound textbooks contain detailed textual descriptions of medical images.
-We first identify the text passages corresponding to each image, then process these descriptions through GPT using self-distillation to generate high-quality question-answer pairs.
+\textbf{Ultrasound Image-Text Explanation.} The ultrasound textbooks contained detailed textual descriptions of medical images.
+We first identified the text passages corresponding to each image, then processed these descriptions through GPT using self-distillation to generate high-quality question-answer pairs.
 This approach ensures data accuracy while simultaneously enhancing the model's response diversity and instruction-following capabilities.